 While the onions are going, chop the mushrooms as finely as you have the patience for, but really, finer is better than coarse here.
 When the onions are about half done, add them to the onions with your dried herbs.
 Do not add salt at this point, because the lentils won’t go mushy if they are in salty liquid.
 Continue cooking, stirring occasionally, until the mushrooms release their juices and start taking them up again.

-Drain the sun dried tomatoes and put them in a food processor or blender (I’d recommend the former) to grind fairly finely.
+Drain the sun dried tomatoes and put them in a food processor or blender (I’d recommend the former) with the cashews to grind fairly finely.

 Add the tinned tomatoes and process again briefly.
 Add this mixture to the onions and mushrooms and stir around.
 Add the lentils, and stir some more.